Silic0nS0ldier/tspm-concept/README.md

 - Provide a means to audit the data integrity.

 An existing issue that would be nice to address with this implementation is different environments wanting different dependencies.
 This should not happen, the lockfile should already have these taken into consideration.
 In the same stroke, dependencies not needed should not be downloaded.

+## Mechanism of operation

+From a performance perspective, and getting running as quickly as possible perspective, the best bet for this is having a native binary of some kind.

+.NET Core can be compiled like this with the runtime bundled up, which makes it a strong candidate.
+Its also got a reasonably low barrier of entry, simple multithreading, and surprisingly small binary size.

+If we wanted to squeeze even more performance, Rust looks like a solid choice.
+Particularly due to how much harder it is to cause memory leaks vs. C++.